David Suzuki: Canadian justice system

 While being interviewed by Tony Jones on Australia's ABC TV network in September 2013, Suzuki repeated the claim from Canadian media that the Harper government was building prisons even though crime rates were declining in Canada.
 He suggested that the prisons might be being built so that Stephen Harper could incarcerate environmental activists.
 Jean-Christophe De Le Rue, a spokesman for Public Safety Minister Steven Blaney, denied the claims, emphasizing that the Canadian government was not building prisons and had no plans to do so.
 But in 2011, the Harper government announced a five-year, "$2-billion federal prison-building boom" to add "over 2,700 beds to men's and women's prisons across Canada", with $517 million already "spent on prison construction" in 2010–2011.

-Relationship with Justin Trudeau
+Politics

+Over the years, Suzuki has endorsed Green Party and New Democratic Party candidates in various federal and provincial elections.

-According to Suzuki, Canadian Prime Minister Justin Trudeau called him to ask for his endorsement of the Liberal platform on climate change.
+According to Suzuki, Justin Trudeau called him in 2015 to ask for his endorsement of the Liberal platform on climate change.
 Upon pointed questioning by Suzuki, the conversation turned "nasty", with Trudeau saying, "I don't have to listen to this sanctimonious crap", at which time Suzuki "proceeded to call him a twerp".

+In 2026, Suzuki endorsed Avi Lewis in that year's federal NDP leadership race.

 Personal life

 Suzuki was married to Setsuko Joane Sunahara from 1958 to 1965; the couple had three children.
-In 1973, Suzuki married Tara Elizabeth Cullis, with whom he had two daughters: Severn Cullis-Suzuki and Sarika Cullis-Suzuki.
+In 1973, Suzuki married Tara Elizabeth Cullis, with whom he had two daughters, one of whom is Severn Cullis-Suzuki.
 As of 2022, he has ten grandchildren, including snowboarder and filmmaker Tamo Campos.
 His cousin's grandchildren are Montreal Canadiens captain Nick Suzuki, and Carolina Hurricanes player Ryan Suzuki.
 Suzuki is an atheist.